|THE “BIG REGISTRY:” THE BOOMING SEX OFFENDER INDUSTRY

 Almost 10% of total funds went to Ahern’s salary alone!

 It is not surprising the heads of these “non-profit” organizations make large salaries.
-What is surprising, however, is
+What is surprising, however, is that

-salaries of the heads of some of these organizations:
+heads of some of these organizations:

 Salary comparisons 2007 :